-The Medicare Premium Payment Program, which pays Medicare Part A hospital insurance premiums for certain eligible retired members, is offered only to members with a retirement effective date on or before June 30, 2012.
+The Medicare Premium Payment Program (MPPP), which pays Medicare Part A hospital insurance premiums, is offered only to certain eligible retired members with a retirement effective date before July 1, 2012.
 Your most recent retirement date is used to determine eligibility.